 Heading out to find the perfect Christmas tree is a cherished tradition for many Alberta families.

 You can cut your own Christmas tree on provincial Crown land within Alberta's Green Area with a permit from Alberta Agriculture and Forestry.
+It’s important to note that there are no locations for cutting with a TM66 permit within the White Area of the province.

 - Keep your permit with you at all times while cutting and transporting trees.
 Fill in the back of the permit after obtaining your Christmas tree(s).